morewings/cra-template-quickstart-redux/README.md

 3. Git hooks management provided by `husky` and `lint-staged`.
 Keep your repo clean.
 4. Snapshot testing available with `enzyme`.
 Sample tests are included.
 5. Example basic folder structure, to keep your project organised.
+6. You can use source folder relative paths for imports. `import Component from './../../../../../../src/components/Component'` becomes `import Component from 'components/Component'`.
+You will love it 💖!
-6. All features of the most recent Create React App.
+7. All features of the most recent Create React App.